IOS 4: Antenna problems

-Upon its release, some iPhone 4 users reported having technical problems with the phone's antennas.
+Upon its release, some iPhone 4 users reported having technical problems with the phone's antennas (Antennagate).
 Apple attempted to fix the issue in software with iOS 4.0.1, but failed to do so.

 Supported devices

 iOS 4 drops support for the first-generation iPhone and first-generation iPod Touch.
 The first-generation iPod Touch did not receive support due to hardware limitations.
 This marks the first time Apple has dropped support for an iPhone while retaining support for another model featuring the same or a less powerful system on a chip.
 The iPhone 3GS and iPod Touch (3rd generation) has partial support, and the iPhone 3G and iPod Touch (2nd generation) have limited support.
 (Note: Multitasking, home screen wallpapers and Bluetooth keyboard support are not available on both the iPhone 3G and iPod Touch (2nd generation), while Game Center, Apple's gaming network, was available on the iPod Touch (2nd generation) but not on the iPhone 3G.
 FaceTime is not supported on iPhone 3G and 3GS, and the iPod Touch 2nd and 3rd generations.)